List of Emmerdale characters introduced in 2001: Cynthia Daggert

 Cynthia Daggert and her son, Danny (Cleveland Campbell), only arrived in Emmerdale in June, but already their troubles are piling up.
 Life got seriously out of hand for the family when Cynthia's heavily pregnant daughter, Latisha (Danielle Henry), joined them.
 Meanwhile, Cynthia came to blows with Carol Wareing in The Woolpack and the misfortune continued when Latisha goes into labour before even finding her family.
 Luckily, Jason Kirk happened to be passing and found himself delivering the baby.

 After Carol Wareing had shown the family the door at the B&B, they were taken in by Bernice (Samantha Giles) and Ashley Thomas (John Middleton).
 However, the presence of Latisha's new baby jeopardised this arrangement, adding to Cynthia's trials.
 "Cynthia was unaware that Bernice has suffered a miscarriage," Kay continued "She only found out after asking if Latisha and the baby can stay and she's absolutely mortified.
 So Cynthia told the kids to look for anything going, and when Danny found an unused holiday cottage, Cynthia reluctantly moved the family in as squatters – although she really didn't want to break the law."
 However, the police soon arrived at the cottage following a tip-off.
 When Cynthia discovered it was Carol who gave them the information, the pair's already stormy relationship reached flashpoint and they came to blows in The Woolpack.

+Cynthia and her family were the first black family to appear regularly in Emmerdale.